-Software testing techniques can be divided into three categories:
+Software testing techniques can be divided into three broad categories:

-Black Box Testing – Black box testing is testing the software by emulating the end user.
-This testing technique assumes that the tester is the end user of the application and tests the interface without being concerned about the internals of the software that is being tested.
+- Black Box Testing – Black box testing is testing your software by emulating the end user.
+This testing technique assumes that the tester is the end-user of the application and tests the interface without being concerned about the internals of the software that is being tested.

 Types of testing

 Software testing can be divided into many types.
-Each type has its own need, requirements, advantages and disadvantages.
-Software testing is primarily divided into functional and non-functional types.
+Each type has its own application, requirements, advantages, and disadvantages.
+Software testing is primarily divided into two different types: functional and non-functional testing

 Unit testing involves testing independent modules of the software.
-This test is usually run by programmers to test the code that has just been compiled.
+This test is usually run by programmers to test compiled code compiled.

 Testing all modules of the software to ensure that they work in conjunction with each other.
 This testing technique is especially important in distributed systems.